Roll Out Solar Array: Applications

-The next pair of iROSA assemblies are due to be installed with one of them on the P4 Truss.
+The second pair of iROSA assemblies were installed later with one of them on the P4 Truss.
 Astronauts Akihiko Hoshide and Mark Vande Hei of Expedition 65 were slated to carry out the preceding bracket installation on 24 August 2021.
 It was postponed to September after Vande Hei encountered "minor medical issues".
 He was replaced by Thomas Pesquet.
 The spacewalk began on 12 September 2021 and lasted 6 hours and 45 minutes.

-The next pair of arrays were launched aboard SpaceX CRS-26 on 26 November 2022.
+The second pair of arrays were launched aboard SpaceX CRS-26 on 26 November 2022.
 On 3 December 2022, Expedition 68 crew members Josh Cassada and Frank Rubio began a spacewalk to install the arrays at their final locations, at the 3A power channel and mast can on the S4 segment, and the 4A power channel and mast can on the P4 segment.
 They completed the installation on 22 December.

+The third pair of arrays were launched aboard SpaceX CRS-28 on 5 June 2023.
+On 9 June 2023, Expedition 69 crew members Stephen Bowen and Warren Hoburg began a spacewalk to install the arrays at their final locations, at the 1A power channel and mast can on the S4 segment, and at the 1B power channel and mast can on the S6 segment.
+They completed the installation on 15 June.
+The last pair of iROSAs, the seventh and eighth, are planned to be installed on the 2A and 3B power channels on the P4 and S6 truss segments in 2025.

-The Power and Propulsion Element of the Lunar Gateway and Double Asteroid Redirection Test (DART) mission will use ROSA technology to power its solar electric propulsion.
+The Power and Propulsion Element of Lunar Gateway and the Double Asteroid Redirection Test (DART) mission used ROSA technology to power its solar electric propulsion.

-The ROSA on DART will enable the spacecraft to navigate through space and reach the Didymos asteroid system.
-The flexible and rollable modular wings are lighter, more compact and stiffer in space and smaller than iROSA.
-Each array will slowly unfurl to reach 28 feet (8.53 m) in length.
-DART will be the first probe to fly the new arrays, paving the way for their use on future missions.
+The ROSA on DART enabled the spacecraft to navigate through space and reach the Didymos asteroid system.
+The flexible and rollable modular wings were lighter, more compact and stiffer in space and smaller than iROSA.
+Each array slowly unfurled to reach 28 feet (8.53 m) in length.
+DART was the first probe to fly the new arrays, paving the way for their use on future missions.
 Redwire delivered ROSA to APL in May 2021 and worked closely with the APL team for some weeks to carefully install them onto the spacecraft.
 The installation was completed on 13 August 2021.

 A small portion of each DART solar array is configured to demonstrate Transformational Solar Array technology, which has very-high-efficiency SolAero Inverted Metamorphic Multijunction (IMM) solar cells and reflective concentrators providing three times more power than current solar array technology.

+This ROSA technology was later extended for commercial applications, first customer being Ovzon.
+Their satellite was Maxar Technologies-built Ovzon-3 that was successfully launched on a Falcon 9 rocket on 3 January 2024 to a Geostationary transfer orbit.
+Later, the solar arrays were deployed on 10 January 2024.